filippo-ferrari/website/content/post/oneplus-6t-postmarketos/index.md

 Terminal=true
 Exec=bash -c 'env BROWSER=firefox-esr newsboat %u'
 ```
 This will launch the Firefox-ESR binary and use firefox as the browser.
-The binary will be executed in the same terminal in which you lanuched the Newsboat binary, so, in order to go back to newsboat, you will need to close Firefox first.
+The binary will be executed in the same terminal in which you launched the Newsboat binary, so, in order to go back to newsboat, you will need to close Firefox first.

 ## <span style="color:black; text-decoration:underline"> Basic terminal usage </span>
 ### Installing a package